troycomi/reportseff/README.md

   - JobId aligned right, width set automatically
   - State with width 10 (center aligned by default)
   - MemEff aligned left, width 5
+- `--slurm-format`: The filename pattern passed to sbatch during job submission.
+  Overrides the default regex for job id parsing from filenames.
+E.g. to match filenames like `123456.out` set `--slurm-format %j.out`.
 - `--since`: Limit results to those occurring after the specified time.
 Accepts sacct formats and a comma separated list of key/value pairs.
 To get jobs in the last hour and a half, can pass `h=1,m=30`.